XML-RPC is a WordPress API that allows WordPress site-owners functionality, while on-the-go. But how does it affect WordPress sites’ security?

 NinjaFirewall allows you to install and configure it just like a WordPress plugin, but it’s a ‘stand-alone’ plugin that intercepts all requests made to WordPress.
 The fact that it’s ‘stand-alone’ means it has its own settings, options, policies and rules that you can configure.
 If you’ve googled NinjaFirewall, you’d have seen phrases saying that the firewall ‘sits in front of WordPress’.
 This simply means that NinjaFirewall intercepts requests with the aim of alerting you of, and stopping any suspicious activity/requests before they affect your site.

-There are also a few hiccups that you might face during installation, that the NinjaFirewall team has documentation for.
-Again, great if you can read code.
+There are also a few hiccups that you might face during installation, that the NinjaFirewall team has documentation for, which is great, if you aren’t a beginner with WordPress, and know the basics enough to understand code.

 What NinjaFirewall Claims to Do for You

-The firewall has a lot of features, all of which seem to add a lot of security functionalities to your site.
+NinjaFirewall has a lot of features, that help towards this end, and many varied security functionalities to your site.

 NinjaFirewall has handy documentation for how to go about this.
 You will need to understand what to create signatures for, in order to make use of this feature.